Lauren Forrest, PhD

 Research coordinator

-I am accepting a clinical psychology PhD student to begin at the University of Oregon in Fall 2025 (meaning I’ll review applications that are submitted 12/2024).
+I am NOT accepting a clinical psychology PhD student to begin at the University of Oregon in Fall 2026 (meaning I will not review applications that are submitted 12/2025).

 This section contains important info for prospective students potentially interested in joning the lab.
 Start at the bottom and work your way up.
 For information on the University of Oregon’s APA- and PCSAS-accredited clinical psychology PhD program, click here.